Jennifer Lopez filmography

 Lopez attending the premiere of Hustlers at the 2019 Toronto International Film Festival.

-Jennifer Lopez has starred in over thirty-five feature films during a career that spans four decades as an actor and a producer.
+Jennifer Lopez has starred in over forty feature films during a career that spans four decades as an actor and a producer.
 She is the highest-paid Latina actress in Hollywood, and was one of the highest-paid actresses during the 2000s, making in the region of $20 million USD per film role.
 She is also reportedly the richest actress in Hollywood, with an estimated net worth of $400 million.

 Lopez's first high-profile job was as a dancer on the sketch comedy series In Living Color (1991–1993).
 After deciding to pursue an acting career, she appeared in the television film Nurses on the Line: The Crash of Flight 7 (1993) before starring in the short-lived television series Second Chances (1993) and its spin-off, Hotel Malibu (1994).
 For her theatrical film debut in My Family (1995), Lopez was nominated for the Independent Spirit Award for Best Supporting Female.
 She began booking larger film roles; she played a police officer in Money Train (1995), a teacher in Francis Ford Coppola's comedy-drama Jack (1996), and starred opposite Jack Nicholson as a "calculating Cuban maid" in Blood and Wine (1997).
 Lopez rose to wider prominence playing singer Selena Quintanilla in the biopic Selena (1997), which is often cited as her breakout role.
 Selena was a box office success and earned Lopez a Golden Globe Award nomination.
 Later that year, she starred in the horror film Anaconda, her first major box office success, and had an "exploitative femme fatale role" in Oliver Stone's neo-noir thriller U Turn.
 She starred as a U.S. Marshal in Steven Soderbergh's crime film Out of Sight (1998), which drew critical praise and is often cited as her best role.
 Lopez also lent her voice to the animated film Antz (1998).

 During the early 2000s, Lopez established herself as one of the highest-paid actresses in Hollywood.
 She starred in the psychological thriller The Cell (2000), followed by her first romantic comedy, The Wedding Planner (2001), both of which were box office successes.
 Her next films, Angel Eyes (2001) and Enough (2002), were not commercially or critically successful, though Enough has received retrospective praise and developed a cult following.
 Afterwards, she became known for starring in romantic comedies, including the commercially successful Maid in Manhattan (2002), Shall We Dance?
 (2004), and Monster-in-Law (2005).
 During this period, she also starred alongside then-boyfriend Ben Affleck in Gigli (2003), often considered one of the worst films of all time, and Jersey Girl (2004).
 Lopez's subsequent films were "disappointing-to-middling successes".
 She starred in An Unfinished Life (2005), after which she began producing her own projects with El Cantante (2006) and Bordertown (2007).